-Licensed General Hospital services and supplies including:
+Licensed General Hospital services and supplies, including:

-- 1) Use of operating, delivery, cast, and treatment rooms and equipment. - 2) Prescribed drugs administered while the Participant is an Inpatient. - 3) Administration and processing of whole blood and blood products when the whole blood or blood products are actually used in a transfusion for a Participant; whole blood or blood plasma that is not donated on behalf of the Participant or replaced through contributions on behalf of the Participant. - 4) Anesthesia, anesthesia supplies and services rendered by the Licensed General Hospital as a regular hospital service and billed by the same hospital in conjunction with a procedure that is a Covered Service.

-- 5) All medical and surgical dressings, supplies, casts, and splints that have been ordered by a Physician and furnished by a Licensed General Hospital.
-Specially constructed braces and supports are not Covered Services under this section. - 6) Oxygen and administration of oxygen. - Patient convenience items essential for the maintenance of hygiene provided by a Licensed General Hospital as a regular hospital service in connection with a covered hospital stay.
-Patient convenience items include, but are not limited to, an admission kit, disposable washbasin, bedpan or urinal, shampoo, toothpaste, toothbrush, and deodorant. - 8) Diagnostic Services and Therapy Services.
+- 1. Use of operating, delivery, cast, and treatment rooms and equipment. - 2.
+Prescription Drugs administered while the Participant is an Inpatient. - 3.
+Administration and processing of whole blood and blood products when the whole blood or blood products are actually used in a transfusion for a Participant; whole blood or blood plasma that is not donated on behalf of the Participant or replaced through contributions on behalf of the Participant. - 4.
+Anesthesia, anesthesia supplies, and services rendered by the Licensed General Hospital as a regular hospital service and billed by the Licensed General Hospital in conjunction with a procedure that is a Covered Service. - 5.
+All medical and surgical dressings, supplies, casts, and splints that have been ordered by a Physician and furnished by a Licensed General Hospital; specially constructed braces and supports are not a Covered Service under this section. - 6.
+Oxygen and administration of oxygen. - 7.
+Patient convenience items essential for the maintenance of hygiene provided by a Licensed General Hospital as a regular hospital service in connection with a covered hospital stay.
+Patient convenience items include, but are not limited to, an admission kit, disposable washbasin, bedpan or urinal, shampoo, toothpaste, toothbrush, and deodorant. - 8.
+Diagnostic Services and Therapy Services.

-If Diagnostic Services or Therapy Services furnished through a Licensed General Hospital are provided by a Physician under contract with the same hospital to perform such services and the Physician bills separately, then the Physician's services are a Covered Service.
+If Diagnostic Services or Therapy Services furnished through a Licensed General Hospital are provided in part or in full by a Physician under contract with the Licensed General Hospital to perform such services, and the Physician bills separately for such services, the Physician's services shall be a Covered Service.

-2. Outpatient Hospital Services
+XVIII.
+Hospital Services - Outpatient